nayankumar303/nayankumar303/README.md

 🏛️ Academic Pursuits: Currently pursuing my Btech degree in Smart Manufacturing at PDPM IIITDM Jabalpur, I am gaining a solid foundation in engineering principles and technologies related to manufacturing processes and automation.
 I am passionate about applying these skills in the realm of data analysis.

-💡 Government Job Aspirant: Alongside my technical pursuits, I am also driven by a passion for public service.
-I am actively preparing for government job opportunities, leveraging my skills and knowledge to make a positive impact on society through a career in the public sector.

 🔍 On this GitHub profile, you'll find my projects showcasing my data analysis skills, including data cleaning, manipulation, exploratory data analysis, and visualization.
 I am constantly exploring new datasets and techniques to expand my expertise.

 ✉️ Let's connect: I am always open to collaborations, learning opportunities, and discussions.
 Feel free to reach out to me through email or other available channels.
 Let's learn and grow together!